 We both decided that a medium term goal was the best thing and so Tanya chose to aim for getting in good enough shape to ride the shorter option at the Alpine Classic Audax event on 27 January 2007.
 After that, well, let's get there first and we'll see....(but a comeback to racing was always the intention).

-first couple of weeks about reacquainting herself with riding and getting back that "it's normal to be on the bike" feeling.
+So, we started gently, with the first couple of weeks about reacquainting herself with riding and getting back that "it's normal to be on the bike" feeling.
 It was also a time of learning how to use the Powertap and Cycling Peaks (and solving a troublesome download problem - which turned out to be a loose connection in one of her laptop's USB ports).

 It was far too early to be asking her to undergo the stress of MAP (maximal aerobic power) or FTP (functional threshold power) testing, so I estimated her MAP & FTP and set training levels based on a previous ramp test, of which we had plenty to choose from - so I picked one from when she was just starting out and the least fit.
 Being precise wouldn't matter too much in the first few weeks, and we would schedule formal power tests eventually.